 Zucchini tzatziki: replace cucumbers with zucchinis.
 Grate it, let it sweat on a paper towel, and then add 2 Greek yoghurts, garlic, mustard and olive oil.

-Meat skewers: Alternate meat, bell peppers and zucchini cubes.
+Meat skewers: Alternate meat, bell pepper and zucchini cubes.

 For hair, before washing, pour zucchini juice mixed with a teaspoon of olive oil and milk.